tardate/LittleArduinoProjects/ESP8266/ESP12/Programming/README.md

 * button press (GPIO13)
 * sequences output on GPIO 2, 4, 5, 12, 14, 16.

-An LED bargraph module is used for display of the GPIO output.
+An LED bar graph module is used for display of the GPIO output.

 ### Programming with ESP8266 core for Arduino